NatGuyton/check_http_improved/README.md

 ## Note to self/roadmap

-- json output
 - preset cookie capability?
 - specify IP for URL / do not use DNS (needs transport adapter, similar to https://github.com/Roadmaster/forcediphttpsadapter)
-- on Multistep, allow taking a form from one step and submitting it on the next step, optionally adding values
+- on Multistep, allow taking a form from one step and submitting it on the next step, optionally adding values, similar to https://mechanize.readthedocs.io/en/latest/
 - proxy capability (std or socks proxy)